907sjl/moving-rates-bokeh/README.md

 <img src="images/moving_rates_pkg.svg?raw=true" alt="SVG image: package diagram"/>

-This isn't ideal for the loading and transformation of the data.
+As-is the data loading and transformation happens each time a new client session is started.
 The data load and transform could be placed into a module.
 Python module imports happen once and are then cached.
-In this example the data is loaded and processed with each new session.
+Encapsulating the data load and persisting it within a separate module is a good idea if multiple viewers use the application.

 <img src="images/moving_rates_act.svg?raw=true" alt="SVG image: activity diagram"/>